-Bright Mountain Media, Inc., formerly known as Bright Mountain Acquisition Corporation, is a Florida corporation formed on May 20, 2010.
+Bright Mountain Media, Inc. is a Florida corporation formed on May 20, 2010.
 Its wholly owned subsidiaries, Bright Mountain LLC, and The Bright Insurance Agency, LLC, were formed as Florida limited liability companies in May 2011.
-Its wholly owned subsidiary, Bright Watches, LLC was formed as a Florida Limited Liability Company in December 2015.
+Its wholly owned subsidiary, Bright Watches, LLC was formed as a Florida limited liability company in December 2015.
 When used herein, the terms "BMTM," the "Company," "we," "us," "our" or "Bright Mountain" refers to Bright Mountain Media, Inc. and its subsidiaries.

 The Company is a media holding company of online assets.
 We sell various products through our proprietary websites and retail location, and through third party e-commerce distributor portals.
 Our websites provide content designed to attract and retain targeted Internet audiences.
 We generate revenues from two segments, product sales and services.
 Services consists of advertising revenue and subscription revenue.
 Our advertising revenue is generated primarily through the display of paid listings as well as display advertisements appearing on our websites.

 On December 16, 2016, with an effective date of December 15, 2016, under the terms of an Asset Purchase Agreement, the Company acquired the assets, constituting the Black Helmet Apparel business (Black Helmet), from Sostre Enterprises, Inc. Assets acquired included various website properties and content, social media content, inventory and other intellectual property rights.
 The Black Helmet line of apparel features clothing and accessories focused on firefighters.

 Basis of Presentation